Bond duration demystified: A guide for fixed-income investors

 Going into 2024, market participants expected six Fed rate cuts, with the fed funds rate falling from 5.25% to 3.75%.2

-However, at the June meeting of the Federal Open Market Committee, the U.S. central bank signaled it is cautious on reducing interest rates too soon as inflation still remains above the Fed's long-term targets.3 As of June 12, the market now expects one to two interest rate cuts in 2024, based on the fed funds futures, with the Fed not starting its presumptive easing cycle until September.4
+However, at the June meeting of the Federal Open Market Committee, the U.S. central bank signaled it is cautious on reducing interest rates too soon as inflation still remains above the Fed's long-term targets.3 Then, at the September 18th meeting, the FOMC reduced the Fed funds target rate by 0.50% to 4.75-5.00%.
+The committee noted that they have “greater confidence that inflation is moving sustainably to the 2% target”.4

 HOW TO THINK ABOUT DURATION RIGHT NOW